bom-d-van/bom-d-van.github.io/to-glob-10m-metrics-using-trie-and-dfa/readme.md

 * [Pros](#pros)
 * [Cons](#cons)

-TLDR: By combining Trie and DFA for indexing metric paths, letting two trees walking over each other, this new implementation halves the memory usage of go-carbon process (avg 57% less, from 20.5G to 8.8G) and reduces 99th percentile of render request time to 1/2 - 1/5 of it with trigram index on go-carbon.
+TLDR: By combining Trie and DFA (inspired by Russ Cox's "[Regular Expression Matching Can Be Simple And Fast](https://swtch.com/~rsc/regexp/regexp1.html)" post) for indexing metric paths, letting two trees walking over each other, this new implementation halves the memory usage of go-carbon process (avg 57% less, from 20.5G to 8.8G) and reduces 99th percentile of render request time to 1/2 - 1/5 of it with trigram index on go-carbon.
 This is making us a one step closer to having wholly cwhisper-powered clusters!

 ## [Short context](#short-context)